-Daniel Lewis Lee executed for torturing, killing Arkansas family in 1996, first federal execution 17 years
+Daniel Lewis Lee executed for torturing, killing Arkansas family in 1996, first federal execution in 17 years

+Daniel Lewis Lee, 47, was injected with a lethal dose of pentobarbital at 8:07 a.m.

-A white supremacist who tortured and killed an Arkansas family-- including an 8-year-old girl-- was executed early Tuesday morning in Indiana.
+A self-proclaimed White supremacist who tortured and killed an Arkansas family – including an 8-year-old girl – was executed Tuesday morning in Indiana.

-Daniel Lewis Lee, 47, was injected with a lethal dose of pentobarbital at 8:07 a.m., just hours after the Supreme Court greenlighted the first federal execution to take place since 2003.
+Daniel Lewis Lee, 47, was injected with a lethal dose of pentobarbital at 8:07 a.m., just hours after the Supreme Court greenlit the first federal execution to take place since 2003.

 EXECUTION OF DANIEL LEE CAN PROCEED, FEDERAL APPEALS COURT RULES

+He was wheeled into the execution chamber at the federal penitentiary in Terre Haute, Ind., strapped to a gurney, with more than half his body covered in a light blue blanket.

+IV tubes were coming through a metal panel in the walls and Lee breathed heavily before the drug was injected into his body, moving his legs and feet.
+He mumbled to himself briefly as his chest continued to rise and fall.
+At one point as the drug was being administered, he raised his head to look around.
+With his head cocked slightly to the left, his breathing appeared to become labored.
+In a few moments, Lee’s chest was no longer moving, his lips turned blue and his fingers became ashy.

-The slayings happened in 1996 after Lee and an accomplice robbed and shot William Frederick Mueller, his wife Nancy Ann Mueller and his 8-year-old stepdaughter, Sarah Elizabeth Powell in Arkansas.
+Lee was convicted of multiple offenses, including three counts of murder in aid of racketeering in the 1996 slayings of William Frederick Mueller, his wife Nancy Ann Mueller and his 8-year-old stepdaughter, Sarah Elizabeth Powell, in Arkansas.

-Mueller was a local gun dealer and the bodies of him and his family were discovered five months after they went missing, with plastic bags covering their heads and sealed with duct tape, dumped in the Illinois bayou.
+Mueller was a local gun dealer and the bodies of him and his family were discovered five months after they went missing.
+They had been shot to death and had plastic bags covering their heads, sealed with duct tape.
+Their bodies were weighed down by rocks and dumped in the Illinois bayou.

+"I didn't do it," Lee said on Tuesday, looking directly into the window of the media witness room before he was executed.
+"I've made a lot of mistakes in my life but I'm not a murderer."

-Back and forth legal proceedings stalled the execution at the U.S. Penitentiary in Terre Haute, Indiana several times.
+Back-and-forth legal proceedings stalled the execution several times.

-Hours before he was slated to die, the Supreme Court in a 5-4 vote overruled a lower courts order to delay four executions scheduled for July and August.
+Hours before he was slated to die, the Supreme Court in a 5-4 vote overruled a lower court's order to delay four executions scheduled for July and August.

 Judge Tanya Chutkan of the U.S. district court in Washington had issued the preliminary injunction against the executions citing issues with the lethal injection methods used by the government, but the Supreme Court disagreed.